 You’ll notice that the app tells you which direction your train is heading.
 For example, you might take the RER-C train toward Versailles-Rive Gauche to get to Château de Versailles.

 The stations are well-marked, so just look for the train line and direction sign on the walls.
 These signs will tell you where you need to go to get on the right train.

 Lastly, to exit a station, look for the sign that says Sortie and walk in the direction of the arrow.

 Using the Paris Metro can be a little overwhelming the first time or few, especially if it is busy in the train station.
 But with these tips, I promise you will quickly get the hang of it.

 Now it’s time to take a side trip outside Paris or tick off the attractions from your Paris bucket list!

-Are you ready to explore Paris using the metro?
+Are you ready to explore Paris on the metro?

 I hope you found this post helpful and that getting around Paris on the Metro is a breeze.

 Be sure to leave a comment to let me know how your trip went or if you have further questions.

 Lastly, don’t forget to pin this post so you can refer back to it and share with others on Pinterest.